gauteh/ibcao_py/README.md

 Author: Gaute Hope / gaute.hope@nersc.no

-This work is licenced under the GNU Lesser General Public Licence (LGPLv3).
+This work is licensed under the GNU Lesser General Public Licence (LGPLv3).